dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 > parallel validation of all transactions; all succeed

-It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validate after previous executions complete.
-However, the full execution in Phase 1 and full validation in each iteration of Phase 2 are wasteful.
+It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validated after previous executions complete.
+However, it is quite wasteful in resources, each loop fully executing/validating all transactions.

 The first improvement is to replace both phases with parallel task-*stealing* by threads.
-Stealing is coordinated via a single synchronization counter per task type, `nextPrelimExecution` and `nextValidation`, each initialized to 1 and supporting atomic procedures `x.increment() { oldVal := x; increment x; return oldVal } `and `x.setMin(val) { x := min(val, x) }. `
+Using the insight from S-1, we distinguish between a preliminary execution (correponding to phase 1) and re-execution (following a validation abort).
+Stealing is coordinated via two synchronization counters, one per task type, `nextPrelimExecution` (initially 1) and `nextValidation` (initially 2).
+Synchronizers support atomic procedures `x.increment() { oldVal := x; increment x; return oldVal } `and `x.setMin(val) { x := min(val, x) }. `

 The following strawman scheduler, S-2, utilizes a task stealing regime: